-To help you comply with the Payment Card Industry Data Security Standard (PCI DSS), the program uses the secure payment page to process biographical billing information and credit card payment information for the Event Registration and Payment 2.0 parts.
+To help you comply with the Payment Card Industry Data Security Standard (PCI DSS), the program uses the secure payment page to process biographical billing information and credit card payment information for the Advanced Donation Form, Membership Form, Event Registration and Payment 2.0 parts.
+The program also uses it to secure credit card updates for the Transaction Manager part.